Josephson diode effect via a non-equilibrium Rashba system: Introduction

+Since the Josephson diode effect emerges under a finite $I_B$ in the Josephson junction separated by a normal metal, i.e., Rashba system, the non-equilibrium electronic state discussed above must be taken into account.
+Nevertheless, most previous theories neglected the non-equilibrium nature of the normal metal due to the current bias, and assumed that equilibrium formulations for the Josephson effect remain valid even in the presence of a finite $I_B$~\cite{reynoso08,reynoso12,yokoyama14,zhang22,davydova22,souto22,tanaka22,lu23,hu23,fu24,cayao24,debnath24,soori24,fracasse24,yerin24,ilic24,soori25,debnath25,bhowmik25}.
+However, it is not evident that such assumptions remain valid for the Josephson diode effect.

-In this paper, the Josephson coupling via the Rashba system under the current bias is formulated using a tunneling Hamiltonian, with analytical calculations carried out in a one-dimensional model.
+In this paper, we demonstrate that the current-induced non-equilibrium steady state is the key for the Josephson diode effect.
+The Josephson coupling energy via the Rashba system under the current bias is formulated using a tunneling Hamiltonian, with analytical calculations carried out in a one-dimensional model.
 The Rashba system under the current bias is in the non-equilibrium steady state described by the Fermi momentum shift.
 It is caused by the continuity of the electric current through the junction.
-The Josephson coupling is calculated in the fourth order of the tunneling matrix element and reproduces the Josephson diode effect by including $I_B$ in the formulation.
-Our analytical results show how the magnitude and the sign of the Josephson diode effect depend on $d$.
+The Josephson coupling energy is calculated in the fourth order of the tunneling matrix element and reproduces the Josephson diode effect by including $I_B$ in the formulation.
+Our analytical results show how the magnitude and the sign of the Josephson diode effect depend on the distance between the superconducting electrodes.
 It will be useful to develop a new guiding principle to design the Josephson diode device.

+The rest of this paper is organized as follows.
+Section II introduces the model and Hamiltonian.
+Section III presents the Josephson coupling energy under a bias current and the corresponding critical current as functions of the spin–orbit interaction, magnetic field, and the distance between the superconducting electrodes.
+Section IV discusses the Josephson diode effect, focusing on the asymmetry of the critical current with respect to the magnetic field and electrode distance.
+Section V provides a summary and discussion.